rumca-js/RSS-Link-Database-2022/2022/09/2022-09-24/http.rss.cnn.comrssedition.rss_entries.md

-# Source CNN, Source URL:http://rss.cnn.com/rss/edition.rss
+# Source CNN, Source URL:http://rss.cnn.com/rss/edition.rss, Source language: en-US

 ## 'This is a state of emergency': Houses in Canada dragged out to sea by Fiona
  - [https://www.cnn.com/videos/weather/2022/09/24/nova-scotia-canada-fiona-hurricane-damage-orig-kj.cnn](https://www.cnn.com/videos/weather/2022/09/24/nova-scotia-canada-fiona-hurricane-damage-orig-kj.cnn)
  - RSS feed: http://rss.cnn.com/rss/edition.rss
  - date published: 2022-09-24 21:16:48+00:00
- - tags: None

 Fiona touched down in Nova Scotia as a post-tropical cyclone with hurricane-strength winds that carried homes off their foundations and into the Atlantic.